Bank Holiday Delivery: Order by 2:30pm on Wednesday 30th April to receive your order before the Bank Holiday. Subject to prescriber approval.

 Images for illustrative purposes only

 Prochlorperazine is a medication used to treat nausea and vomiting (feeling sick and being sick).
-It stops the signals within the brain that make you feel sick, helping you to feel better.
+It works by blocking signals in the brain that trigger nausea, helping you feel better.

 - Treats nausea and vomiting